Drawing to the Screen

 Exercises

-Mouse wheel: Add support for scrolling up when you hit the up arrow.
+2-2 Mouse wheel.
+Add support for scrolling up when you hit the up arrow.
 Make sure you can’t scroll past the top of the page.
 Then bind the <MouseWheel> event, which triggers when you scroll with the mouse wheel.It will also trigger with touchpad gestures, if you don’t have a mouse.
 The associated event object has an event.delta value which tells you how far and in what direction to scroll.
-Unfortunately, Mac and Windows give the event.delta objects opposite sign and different scales, and on Linux, scrolling instead uses the <Button-4> and <Button-5> events.The Tk manual has more information about this.
+Unfortunately, macOS and Windows give the event.delta objects opposite sign and different scales, and on Linux scrolling instead uses the <Button-4> and <Button-5> events.The Tk manual has more information about this.
 Cross-platform applications are much harder to write than cross-browser ones!

-Scrollbar: Stop your browser from scrolling down past the last display list entry.This is not quite right in a real browser; the browser needs to account for extra whitespace at the bottom of the screen or the possibility of objects purposefully drawn offscreen.
+2-4 Scrollbar.
+Stop your browser from scrolling down past the last display list entry.This is not quite right in a real browser; the browser needs to account for extra whitespace at the bottom of the screen or the possibility of objects purposefully drawn offscreen.
 In Chapter 5, we’ll implement this correctly.
 At the right edge of the screen, draw a blue, rectangular scrollbar.
-Make sure the size and position of the scrollbar reflects what part of the full document the browser can see, as in the figure showing page and screen coordinates.
+Make sure the size and position of the scrollbar reflects what part of the full document the browser can see, as in Figure 5.
 Hide the scrollbar if the whole document fits onscreen.

-Emoji: Add support for emoji to your browser 😀.
+2-5 Emoji.
+Add support for emoji to your browser 😀.
 Emoji are characters, and you can call create_text to draw them, but the results aren’t very good.
-Instead, head to the OpenMoji project, download the emoji for “grinning face” as a PNG file, resize it to 16×16 pixels, and save it to the same folder as the browser.
+Instead, head to the OpenMoji project, download the emoji for “grinning face” as a PNG file, resize it to 16 × 16 pixels, and save it to the same folder as the browser.
 Use Tk’s PhotoImage class to load the image and then the create_image method to draw it to the canvas.
 In fact, download the whole OpenMoji library (look for the “Get OpenMojis” button at the top right)—then your browser can look up whatever emoji is used in the page.

-Alternate text direction: Not all languages read and lay out from left to right.
-Arabic, Persian and Hebrew are good examples of right-to-left languages.
-Implement basic support for this with a command-line flag to your browser.Once we get to Chapter 4 you could write it in terms of the dir attribute on the <body> element.
-English sentences should still lay out left-to-right, but they should grow from the right side of the screen (load this example in your favorite browser to see what I mean).Sentences in an actual RTL language should do the opposite.
-And then there is vertical writing mode for some east Asian langages like Chinese and Japanese.
+2-7 Alternate text direction.
+Not all languages read and lay out from left to right.
+Arabic, Persian, and Hebrew are good examples of right-to-left languages.
+Implement basic support for this with a command-line flag to your browser.Once we get to Chapter 4 you could instead use the dir attribute on the <body> element.
+English sentences should still lay out left-to-right, but they should grow from the right side of the screen (load this example in your favorite browser to see what I mean).Sentences in an actual right-to-left language should do the opposite.
+And then there is vertical writing mode for some East Asian languages like Chinese and Japanese.

 Did you find this chapter useful?